Fetih I Giray

-Fetih I Giray (c.
-1529–1597, reigned 1596–97) was briefly khan of the Crimean Khanate, interrupting the reign of his elder brother Ğazı II Giray (1588–1607).
+Fetih I Giray (Note: Crimean Tatar, Ottoman Turkish and فطح کرای.) (c.
+1557–1597, reigned 1596–97) was briefly khan of the Crimean Khanate, interrupting the reign of his elder brother Ğazı II Giray (1588–1607).
 He was one of the many sons of Devlet I Giray.
 Khan Adil Giray (1666–1671) was said to be his grandson.

 Life

 When Gazi II became khan in 1588 Fetih was appointed Kalga.
 In 1592 he led a very successful raid south of the Oka River.

 War in Hungary

 During the Long Turkish War, Gazi fought in the Balkans in the Turkish service (1594–95).
 What Fetih did at this time does not seem to be recorded.
 In 1596 Gazi and Fetih set off for another campaign in Hungary.
 Gazi split his forces and remained in Wallachia to deal with some rebels and sent Fetih with 20000 men to Hungary where he met Sultan Murad III for the first time.
 Fetih went with Murad to the Siege of Eger (1596) in northeast Hungary.
-According to Gaivoronsky (?), after the place was taken, in October 1596 a large Habsburg army appeared and almost reached the Sultan's tent when Fetih and Cığalazade Yusuf Sinan Pasha attacked them in the rear.
+According to Gaivoronsky (Note: Gaivoronsky (2010); however, Türk (2000) has the Tatars attack the rear of the Austrian fortification, allowing Chigalazade to attack from the front.
+Battle of Keresztes gives a very different account.), after the place was taken, in October 1596 a large Habsburg army appeared and almost reached the Sultan's tent when Fetih and Cığalazade Yusuf Sinan Pasha attacked them in the rear.
 The Austrians faced around and this allowed the Turks to defeat them.
 As a reward Chigalazade was made grand vizier and Fetih was appointed khan of Crimea in place of Gazi.
 This was toward the end of 1596.